-Most of us love garlic and use it often when cooking, but many people have a love/hate relationship with asparagus.
-I heard years ago that both asparagus and garlic were easy to grow, but I never thought they would be as easy as they are.
-Both asparagus and garlic are long term crops: Garlic takes around six months to harvest, and asparagus produces after its first year for up to 20 years.
-Don’t worry if you live in a frosty area, as both crops are frost hardy.
+Many people have a love-hate relationship with asparagus.
+I heard years ago that asparagus were easy to grow, but I never thought they would be as easy as they are.
+Asparagus are long term crops, producing after its first year for and lasting for up to 20 years.
+Don’t worry if you live in a frosty area, as they are frost hardy.

 Set crowns 15-20 cm deep and 30-50 cm apart at the bottom of a trench.
 Then fill in the trench with 5cm of soil, filling in the remainder of the trench as the asparagus starts to grow.
 Water regularly, and give liberal dressings of a high nitrogen fertiliser, such as Oderings Garden Replenish, in summer to encourage vigorous top growth.
 Cut down the dry yellow fern in winter to ground level, mulch deeply, and fertilise again to encourage spears in spring.